haftomdesbele/email_spam_classification/README.md

 Training a Classifier: Training the Naive Bayes classifier on the dataset.

-Performance Evaluation: Measuring the effectiveness of the classifier using metrics such as F1-score, accuracy, precision, and recall.

 **Methodology**

 *Dataset Preparation:*

 Conducting a thorough examination of the dataset to understand the distribution of spam and non-spam emails.
 Understanding the dataset and checking for null data if there exits then, The dataset is split into training and testing sets using a 75-25 ratio to ensure a balanced evaluation of the model.